bleachhack/bleachhack-1.16-epearl-edition/README.md

 Download my skid version [from the releases section](https://github.com/HerraVp/BleachHack-VpEdition/releases).

 Put the jar file in the mods folder located in .minecraft folder.

+## Dev Builds

+U can download dev builds from [here](https://github.com/HerraVp/BleachHack-VpEdition/actions)

+### How ?
+Simply just click on the newest commit and there u can see "Artifacts" then just download the zip file and inside that is the jar file.

 ## Recommended Mods